-- The recommended starting dosage of VICTOZA® is 0.6 mg injected subcutaneously once daily. - If additional glycemic control is required, increase the dosage in 0.6 mg increments after at least one week on the current dosage. - The maximum recommended dosage is 1.8 mg injected subcutaneously once daily.
+- The recommended starting dosage of VICTOZA® is 0.6 mg injected subcutaneously once daily. - If additional glycemic control is required, increase the dosage in 0.6 mg increments after at least one week on the current dosage, to reduce the risk of gastrointestinal adverse reactions [see Warnings and Precautions (5.6) and Adverse Reactions (6.1)]. - The maximum recommended dosage is 1.8 mg injected subcutaneously once daily.